Cell and Molecular Biology News, Tools and Resources

 $Revision: 1.207 $ $Date: 2005/04/05 13:06:07 $

-Mail your questions to me, Damian Counsell, and I'll try to bring you answers.
+Contact me, Damian Counsell, for any question, and I'll try to bring you answers.
 Alternatively, if you have your own answers, mail them to me and I'll incorporate them.
 The practical section in particular is full of gaps so your contributions to that are particularly welcome; I am slowly completing and extending the entries when I have the time.

 Although I am happy to tackle questions of general interest to all visitors to the site, please note that: